rosano/joybox/os-app/open-guide/text.en.md

 *OLSKTaxonomyFieldText* can be used to organize items and make them easier to find.

+# Sharing playlists

-# Sharing a playlist
+## Sending a playlist

 1. Press the *JBXPlayStashButtonText* button.
 2. Select one or more items from the list, then press OK.
 3. Re-order if necessary by dragging or pressing the arrow buttons, then press *JBXPlayShareCopyButtonText*.

-# Receiving a playlist
+## Receiving a playlist

 The items are grouped at the top of the list in a section called *JBXPlayChunkInboxText*.
 These mostly behave like any other item, but they are not editable and will not appear without clicking the shared link.
+Try a [sample playlist](JBX_GUIDE_BOOKMARKLET_ORIGINJBXPlayRoute/#JBXPlayInboxAnchor=JBX_GUIDE_SAMPLE_INBOX).

 Clear the inbox by pressing *JBXPlayClearInboxButtonText*.

 Add an inbox item to your collection by pressing *JBXPlayDetailToolbarQueueButtonText*.

-Here's a [sample playlist](JBX_GUIDE_BOOKMARKLET_ORIGINJBXPlayRoute/#JBXPlayInboxAnchor=JBX_GUIDE_SAMPLE_INBOX) to try.

 # API Parameters